 - Search in a distributed index consisting of local indexes

 - Percolate query call

 - and others

-By default it equals to the number of CPU core on the server.
+By default it's set to the number of CPU cores on the server.
 Manticore creates the threads on start and keep them until it's stopped.
 Each sub-task can use one of the threads when it needs it, when the sub-task finishes it releases the thread so another sub-task can use it.